Opuntia stricta: Invasive species

 Opuntia stricta is listed in the IUCN's "List of the world's 100 worst invasive species".
 Opuntia stricta has been introduced to other parts of the world, including Africa (including Madagascar), Australia and southern Asia.
-O. stricta is considered an invasive species in South Africa and Kenya.
+Opuntia stricta is considered an invasive species in South Africa and Kenya.
 In Australia it has been the subject of one of the first effective biological control exercises using the moth Cactoblastis cactorum.
 It was declared a Weed of National Significance by the Australian Weeds Committee in April 2012, but continues to be kept under control by the use of the Cactoblastis moth and a cochineal insect, Dactylopius opuntiae.

 In Sri Lanka it has overgrown a 30 km long coastal area between Hambantota and Yala National Park, especially in Bundala National Park, a Ramsar wetland site.
 It has overgrown several hundreds of hectares (acres) of sand dune areas and adjoining scrub forests and pasture lands.
 Some areas are so densely covered that they are completely inaccessible for humans and animals.
 The seeds are spread by macaque monkeys, and perhaps other animals and birds that eat the large fruits.
 It is also spread by people cutting down the cactus but leaving the cuttings, which then re-sprout where they have fallen.
 No control measures have been carried out except some costly manual removal of about 10 ha on the dunes near Bundala village.
 The cactus is due to invade Yala National Park.

 The opposite problem has been encountered in Texas, where Cactoblastis cactorum was first found in Brazoria County in 2017.
 This species of moth is highly destructive to this (and other) species of cactus native to the southern United States and northern Mexico.